 Hey lovelies, I hope you’re all well!

 Confidence is something I’ve struggled with my entire life, that is up until recently.
 I’m beginning to really believe in my abilities, trust my instinct and feel happy with who I am.
 With this new found self confidence I want to help send the message that it is okay to love yourself, it’s healthy and it’s beautiful!
-I’ve got some little babes from the blogging community to help me out a bit and I’d love if you stuck around and hear what we’ve got to say.
+I’ve got some little babes from the blogging community to help me out a bit.
+I’d love if you stuck around and hear what we’ve got to say.
+So, lets talk self confidence.

 Confidence isn’t something that happens over night, as humans it’s only natural for us question certain qualities about ourselves, but you must know, all these little qualities are what make you, you.
 There is not one person on the planet that is exactly the same as you, that’s pretty cool right?
 To me, self confidence is the belief that you are more than enough, that you can do anything, that you can embrace your imperfections and are willing to make changes.